Europe by Satellite

-Europe by Satellite (EbS) is the TV information service of the European Union which includes 2 TV channels: EbS and EbS+.
+The European Broadcasting Service (EBS) (formerly Europe by Satellite) is the TV information service of the European Union which includes 2 TV channels: EBS and EBS+.
 Managed by the European Commission, it broadcasts images coming from all EU Institutions like the European Parliament, the European Council, the European Central Bank, the European Committee of the Regions, and the European Court of Justice.

-EbS was launched in 1995 with the purpose of providing TV, radio stations and other news services with live pictures and sounds coming from the EU, in all EU official languages.
+The EBS was launched in 1995 with the purpose of providing TV, radio stations and other news services with live pictures and sounds coming from the EU, in all official EU languages.
 The programming consists of a mix of live events, stock shots, edited programmes and video clips on EU subjects produced by various EU Institutions and Directorates.
 EbS delivers a unique archive on the history of the EU.
-All the material from EbS and its archive may be used free of charge for EU-related information and educational purposes.
+All the material from EBS and its archive may be used free of charge for EU-related information and educational purposes.